UKCloud/documentation/articles/azure/azs-how-create-vm-terraform.md

 - Terraform executable
     - [Download Terraform](https://www.terraform.io/downloads.html)

-- Active Azure *Subscription* (required to create SPN if you want to use the same SPN for both Azure and Azure Stack)
+- An active Azure *Subscription* (required to create SPN if you want to use the same SPN for both Azure and Azure Stack)

 - Service Principal Name
     - [How To create Service Principal Name for Azure Stack](azs-how-create-spn-powershell.md)